Team

 Jason's journey in community health began with a focus on case management, care coordination, outreach, and establishing Health Homes to bridge individuals to essential care services.
 His unwavering dedication and expertise led him to OnPoint NYC, where he initially took on the role of Care Coordination Manager.
 In this capacity, he spearheaded HIV and Hepatitis C testing and treatment programs, revolutionizing access to vital healthcare services.

-In 2021, Jason took on his current role as Director of Community Initiatives and Impact.
+In 2021, Jason took on his current role as Director of Community Initiatives and Low-Threshold Services.
 Under his stewardship, OnPoint NYC witnessed the expansion of its Outreach and Public Safety Team into a fully-fledged department, amplifying the organization's reach and efficacy.

-Adrian Feliciano is the Director of Clinical and Holistic Health at OnPoint NYC.
+Adrian Feliciano is the Director of Supportive Services and Holistic Health at OnPoint NYC.

 In his spare time, Adrian enjoys being outdoors, camping, hiking, competitive sports, and raising his daughter Mya, which helps him maintain a balanced perspective in his work.